 Update: With smartwatches growing in popularity and Fitbit itself claiming it plans to make more smart devices we might see the Fitbit Charge 3 get an intelligent upgrade.

-The Fitbit Charge 2 has proved to be one of the company’s best-selling fitness trackers, but there are rumors that it's ready for a reboot and the firm is eyeing to release the Charge 3 quite soon.
+The Fitbit Charge 2 has proved to be one of the company’s best-selling fitness trackers, but there are rumors that it's ready for a reboot and that the firm might be planning to release the Charge 3 quite soon.

-Fitbit doesn’t usually release new fitness trackers every year, instead waiting until new technology becomes the norm and only then refreshing its trackers, so we might not see the Charge 3 this year, but a 2018 launch is looking likely.
+Fitbit doesn’t usually release new fitness trackers every year, instead waiting until new technology becomes the norm and only then refreshing its trackers, so we probably won't see the Charge 3 this year, but a 2018 launch is looking likely.

 You'll find all the rumored Fitbit Charge 3 details below, but we’ve also come up with a list of a few improvements we’d like to see.

 Cut to the chase

 - What is it?
 Fitbit's next big headline fitness tracker